datumforge/docs/README.md

 # Datum Documentation

-This repository houses the markdown and repsective configuration files for using mintlify which deploy's Datum's current public wiki @ docs.datum.net
+This repository houses the markdown and respective configuration files for using mintlify which deploy's Datum's current public wiki @ docs.datum.net

 ## Updating the Documentation